vatpac-technology/sops/docs/aerodromes/classd/Avalon.md

 ### MAESTRO

-When MAESTRO is in use and an aircraft is departing for YMML, **AV ADC** shall advise **MFL** when the aircraft commences taxi.
+When a departure is bound for YMML and MAESTRO is in use, **AV ADC** shall advise **MFL** when the aircraft commences taxi.
 MFL will activate the flight in MAESTRO and advise a landing time.

 MFL may waive this requirement during periods of low traffic.